Yin-Yin/SAP-Open-UI5-art-explorer/README.md

  - have small pictures enlarged, like this: maximum width is 100%, but minimum height is 100%
  - is it possible to change the url #painting-style - for whichever category is selected?
  - define user stories

-## Known bugs:
- - if you open a style through the frontpage the featured flag is not working
- -

 ### Notes